Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-01.md

 The earliest metallic dragons were the Golds, who appeared alongside the chromatic set in BECMI and might have been around even earlier than that.
-AD&D 1st Edition had the whole metallic set in its Monster Manual.
+AD&D 1st Edition had a whole set in its Monster Manual.
 Here, we're going to look at a slightly different set.
-This is an introductory post, and there will be four more, each covering a different "color" of dragon.
+This is an introductory post, with the next handful of them each covering a different "color" of dragon.

 ## The Lore